itmathsteacher20/Sisusa.MVVM/README.md

 A lightweight, flexible MVVM toolkit for .NET UI applications (WPF, WinUI, Avalonia).
 Sisusa.MVVM provides minimal scaffolding to implement MVVM, while keeping your architecture modular and testable.
 You can adopt as little or as much as you need.

+> This is NOT a framework.
+Simple collection of utility classes for the MVVM pattern - pick and choose but remember these are not tested for 'prod'.
 ---

 ## Table of Contents